cloudify-cosmo/docs.getcloudify.org/content/cli/groups.md

 ### list

+#### Usage
-Usage: `cfy groups list [OPTIONS]`
+`cfy groups list [OPTIONS]`

 Lists all groups for a deployment.

-`DEPLOYMENT_ID` is the id of the deployment to list groups for.
+`DEPLOYMENT_ID` is the ID of the deployment for which to list groups.

 #### Required flags

 * `-d, --deployment-id TEXT` -
-						The ID of the deployment to list groups for
+						The ID of the deployment for which to list groups.
+* `-t,  tenant-name TEXT`  - The name of the tenant on which the deployment is made.
+If unspecified, the current tenant is used.

 &nbsp;